-Growing concerns regarding safety and security of the industry personnel and homeland security are burgeoning the market demand for photonics in the next five years.
-Moreover, with the growing trend of adoption of silicon photonics for the enhancement of the speed of data transfer is providing an impetus for the market to thrive at a rapid pace with the growing semiconductor industry.
-On the basis of geography, the European region is expected to hold a significant share followed by the Asia Pacific to be the fastest-growing in the global photonics industry during the forecast period.
+Growing concerns regarding the safety and security of the industry personnel and homeland security are burgeoning the market demand for photonics in the next five years.
+Moreover, the growing trend of adopting silicon photonics for the enhancement of the speed of data transfer provides an impetus for the market to thrive at a rapid pace with the growing semiconductor industry.
+Based on geography, the European region is expected to hold a significant share followed by the Asia Pacific to be the fastest-growing in the global photonics industry during the forecast period.

-Growing innovations in silicon photonics is driving the growth of the photonics industry round the globe in the forecast period.
+Growing innovations in silicon photonics are driving the growth of the photonics industry around the globe in the forecast period.

 Until now, the method of attaching the laser light sources to the silicon was done in a complicated manner, however, a novel approach has been designed which is currently in the research phase.
-The process for the deposition of lasers onto the silicon chip makes use of nanolasers which can be directly deposited onto the chip and also shows a great site-selective integration on the silicon wafer.
-Such novel approaches in the field of silicon photonics promises for the processing which is equivalent to the speed of light with greater energy efficiency as well.
+The deposition of lasers onto the silicon chip uses nanolasers that can be directly deposited onto the chip and shows a great site-selective integration on the silicon wafer.
+Such novel approaches in the field of silicon photonics promise for the processing which is equivalent to the speed of light with greater energy efficiency as well.
 Hence, rising innovations in silicon photonics have a high impact in promoting the growth of the global photonics market.

-The use of photonics for wider end-use industrial applications is propelling the growth of the global photonics market in the forecast period.
+The use of photonics for wider end-user industrial applications is propelling the growth of the global photonics market in the forecast period.

 Frequently Asked Questions (FAQs)